-Dimensionless NRs are used (along with other factors) to classify fluid flow as either laminar , turbulent , or somewhere in between, Figure 1.
+The dimensionless Reynolds number, NR, is used (along with other factors) to classify fluid flow as either laminar , turbulent , or somewhere in between (see Figure 1).
 NR depends on the fluid's viscosity and velocity and the ID of the pipe.
 The flow condition that exists when NR is less than 2000 is termed laminar, signifying orderly flow with parallel streamlines.
-When NR is greater than 3000, the flow becomes turbulent, defined as the condition when fluid streamlines are no longer orderly.
-Between Reynolds Numbers of 2000 and 3000, flow exists in transition.
+When NR is greater than 3,000, the flow becomes turbulent, defined as the condition when fluid streamlines are no longer orderly.
+Between Reynolds Numbers of 2,000 and 3000, flow exists in transition.
 This sometimes is called the critical zone.

 Fortunately, the hydraulic fluid velocity required to achieve the textbook definition of turbulent flow is well within the recommended fluid velocity guidelines for hydraulic fluid conductors.
 This equation reinforces that statement:

-Note that the viscosity of a typical hydraulic fluid is influenced by temperature and pressure.
-That is, the hotter the oil, the higher the NR for the same fluid velocity and pressure.
-The higher the pressure, the lower the NR for the same fluid velocity and temperature.
-Thus, specifying that NR should be 3000 is not a stringent requirement, but is well within the normal operating fluid velocities of a system.
+However, viscosity of a typical hydraulic fluid is influenced by temperature and pressure.
+That is, the hotter the oil, the higher the Reynolds number for the same fluid velocity and pressure.
+The higher the pressure, the lower the Reynolds number for the same fluid velocity and temperature.
+Thus, specifying that Reynolds number should be 3,000 is not a stringent requirement, but is well within the normal operating fluid velocities of a system.
 By definition, turbulent flow has been created because the fluid streamlines are no longer parallel, but sufficient fluid motion to clean the inside walls of the conductors has not been generated.

-Even at the recommended maximum fluid velocities and NRs for hydraulic-system working conductors, fluid flow still is not turbulent enough to greatly affect contamination on conductor walls.
+Even at the recommended maximum fluid velocities and Reynolds numbers for hydraulic-system working conductors, fluid flow still is not turbulent enough to greatly affect contamination on conductor walls.
 Boundary-layer fluid at the interior surfaces of the fluid conductor remains undisturbed.